Akhilkm/apachephp/images/app/magento/README.md

 # Put all the magento binary in this folder

 ```
-Note: All binaries are not a part of version control, should handle locally.
+Note: Binaries are not a part of version control, should handle localy.
 ```